 USB drive: Recommended

 Called by many different names: flash drive, flash pen, thumb drive, key drive, jump drive, and mini-USB drive, a USB drive is an excellent choice for storing your class work.
 Recent drives can hold a large number of documents, if you don't fill it up with music files!

 Check the following for both the classroom computer AND your home computer-

 If you do not have a computer at home, consider buying two USB drives so that you can use one to keep a backup copy of your work.
 Don't lose them both at the same time!

-For lessons on earlier versions of PowerPoint, go to Working with Presentations: PowerPoint 97-2003
+Lesson using earlier versions of PowerPoint, are in the site Archives: Working with Presentations: PowerPoint 97-2003